Objects of Love and desire 4/4

 Kaersenhout’s selection of these four important black scholars, journalists, poets, activists hinges on their commonalities: all of Caribbean descent, but influential world-wide; all part of communist, Pan-Africanist, and transnational feminist movements; all active in the second half of the 20th century, though largely forgotten or erased from popular memory.
 Each of these women used her lifetime to fight racism, poverty and general inequality.

 Kaersenhout shows these women as heroic figures, based on Chinese propaganda posters that express the glorification of the proletariat.
 Each banner is framed with printed cottons that the artist has collected from the African continent.
 Intricate bead-work highlights their features.
 The poems of Una Marson accomany three of the portraits, over-printed with the powerfully symbolic okra flower; and botanical illustrations by Maria Sibylla Merian, a 17th Century German-born naturalist who studied the insects of Suriname.

-Note: printed cotton embroidered with beads, lace, wooden dowel
+Note: digital print on cotton felt, African Fabric embroidered with beads, wooden dowel

 courtesy Wilfried Lentz Rotterdam